datmedevil17/Kernel-Mantle/README.md

 ### 1. Transaction Management Dashboard

-A comprehensive dashboard to help users survey all the transactions they made on the Morph network.
+A comprehensive dashboard to help users survey all the transactions they made on the Mantle network.
 The platform provides efficient AI analysis of transaction patterns, network activity, and detailed insights into your blockchain interactions with visual charts and real-time monitoring capabilities.

 <img width="1920" height="969" alt="image" src="https://github.com/user-attachments/assets/4d0e72b0-349c-4a25-9191-c4f4425e8d13" />